-The Arab Music Ensemble’s three major contrasting shows of the season present diverse programs of classic and contemporary music and dance.
-Focusing on the Eastern Mediterranean and extending to historically interconnected cultures of the larger region, the concerts feature selections of the most celebrated instrumental and vocal repertoire from the Middle Ages to the present.
-Critically acclaimed guest artists add virtuosity to the performances, and wonderful dancers put a variety of beloved music into motion.
+The Arab Music Ensemble’s three main contrasting shows of the season present diverse programs of classic and contemporary music and dance.
+Focusing on the Eastern Mediterranean and extending to historically interconnected cultures of the larger region, the concerts feature instrumental and vocal repertoire both composed and improvised.
+Tracing from the Middle Ages to the present, the selections include some of the oldest continuously performed art music in the world and the most popular pieces in the repertoire.
+Critically acclaimed guest artists enhance the performances with their expertise, and beautifully costumed dancers put the songs and music into exciting and graceful motion.

 8 p.m., Spanos Theatre

 The Cal Poly Arab Music Ensemble and guest artists will perform a diverse program of music and dance from the Eastern Mediterranean and larger region.

 The concert will feature some of the most celebrated instrumental, vocal and poetic repertoire composed and performed by artists such as Tatyos Efendi from modern-day Turkey, Fairuz and the Rahbani Brothers from Lebanon, and Farid Al-Atrash from Syria.

 The show will feature traditional and contemporary art-music genres, including examples of the muwashshah, one of the oldest continuously performed genres of art music in the world.